-Figure 1.2.1: The 3 steps model can be used both for metals and semiconductors, here parameters of copper and Cs2Te are compared. λe-e and λe-p correspond to the electron mean free path between electron – electron and electron – phonon scattering events; τ is the electron extraction time.
+Figure 1.2.1: The 3 steps model can be used both for metals and semiconductors, here parameters of copper and Cs2Te are compared. λe-e and λe-p correspond to the electron mean free path between electron – electron and electron – phonon scattering events; τ is the electron extraction time (colored figure).

+!!! @ John: As discussed in the meeting, you can add something about the importance of density of states, the particularity of superconducting metals … .

 Metallic Photocathodes: